microsoft/OneLabeler/README.md

-# Generic Labeler
+# OneLabeler

-- A system for multiple data labeling tasks
+- A system for building data labeling tools